 - ¼ – ½ teaspoon Salt, adjust to taste

 - 1 lb Large Shrimp peeled and deveined, I used 26 – 30 count shrimp

 - In a large Ziploc bag or in a glass bowl, mix all the ingredients except shrimp.

 - Add shrimp and shake the bag to coat well.
 Or using your hand or a spoon, mix well and marinate the shrimp for 2 hours in the refrigerator.

-- I removed the tail of the shrimp when peeling as it was easy that way.
-Keeping the tail intact would be a nice idea and would be easy to serve the shrimp as a finger food.
+- Tail On - I removed the tail of the shrimp when peeling as it was easy that way.
+Keeping the tail intact would be a nice idea and would be easy to serve shrimp as a finger food.

-- I followed the recipe using Italian seasoning.
-Variation to this would be replacing Italian seasoning with little garam masala or tandoori masala to give it an Indian flavor. if using Indian spices, Paprika can also be replaced with chili powder.
+- Seasoning - I used Italians seasoning.
+Variation to this would be replacing Italian seasoning with little garam masala or tandoori masala to give it an Indian flavor.
+If using Indian spices, Paprika can also be replaced with chili powder.

-- I prefer well cooked shrimp and broiled it for 10 minutes.
-If you prefer otherwise, cook for 6 – 8 minutes just until shrimp curl.
+- Broil Time - I prefer well cooked shrimp and broiled it for 10 minutes.
+If you prefer otherwise, cook for 6 – 8 minutes just until shrimp curls.